Fill in this quick form to receive your FREE personal holiday quote from us...

-Explore the North Island with a private guided tour personalised to suit your group.
+Explore the North Island with private New Zealand guided tours personalised to suit your group.
 Our private guided tours are hosted by one of New Zealand’s leading tour guides.
 Your guide will meet your group at the airport and chauffeur your group to explore the destinations and activities included in your personalised tour package.
 They will tend to your needs and share valuable local knowledge with your group to enhance your holiday experience.
-We can cater for groups between 1-20 people.
+We can cater for groups between 1-40 people.

-Our private guided tour packages are flexible and are booked to suit your group’s travel dates and interests.
+Our private New Zealand guided tours are flexible and are booked to suit your group’s travel dates and interests.

-Arrive in Auckland – the “City of Sails” is New Zealand’s largest city and is bordered by two stunning harbours.
+Arrive in Auckland as your New Zealand guided tours begin.
+The “City of Sails” is New Zealand’s largest city and is bordered by two stunning harbours.
 Your personal tour guide will meet you at Auckland International airport and transfer you to your inner city accommodation.
 Start off your holiday by exploring Auckland with your tour guide visiting attractions such as the Sky Tower, Auckland Zoo and Viaduct Harbour.

-Activity Option: this evening to venture out onto Auckland’s Waitemata Harbour for a unique dining experience.
+Activity Option: This evening you may wish to venture out onto Auckland’s Waitemata Harbour for a unique dining experience.
 This is an on water dining experience not to be missed in any harbour city especially in Auckland.
 Enjoy great sailing and as the sun sets watch the night lights of this photogenic city come alive.
-Your experienced crew talk about Auckland’s unique features and there is plenty of opportunity to participate in the sailing or sit back and enjoy the sights.
+Your experienced crew talk about Auckland’s unique features.
+In addition, there is plenty of opportunity to participate in the sailing or sit back and enjoy the sights.
 Choose from a set menu served by the crew during the dinner stop at a sheltered mooring.

 Stay 2 nights in Auckland City.

-Today leave the hustle and bustle of the city and discover the beautiful Hauraki Gulf Marine Park – visited by a staggering one third of all the types of marine mammals found on earth.
+Leave the hustle and bustle of the city and discover the beautiful Hauraki Gulf Marine Park.
+This region is visited by a staggering one third of all the types of marine mammals found on earth.
 Departing directly from the Viaduct Harbour, be welcomed aboard the 20 metre, purpose-built vessel ‘Dolphin Explorer’ for an unforgettable marine mammal eco-safari out on the sparkling waters of the Hauraki Gulf.
-Be surrounded by some of the most abundant marine life in New Zealand, and discover what the beautiful Auckland area has to offer.
-Enjoy a 4.5 hour eco-cruise on Auckland’s Hauraki Gulf, including guaranteed whale and dolphin viewing – or you get a free trip!
+Surrounded by some of the most abundant marine life in New Zealand, discover what the beautiful Auckland area has to offer.
+Enjoy a 4.5 hour eco-cruise including guaranteed whale and dolphin viewing – or you get a free trip!
 Friendly, knowledgeable guides.
 Commentary on the culture and history of the Hauraki Gulf.
 Fully licensed bar with snacks available for purchase.

 Explore Auckland in the afternoon with your guide, travel to the top of Mt Eden for a spectacular view over the city, or if wine is of interest tour the Auckland Region and visit some of the wineries in the area for a tasting.

-Travel time Auckland to Bay of Islands 219 km / 136 miles, 3 hours
+Travel time Auckland to Bay of Islands – 3 hours

-Travel to the Bay of Islands, renowned for its 144 Islands and surreal maritime park where an abundance of marine life includes whales, penguins and dolphins.
+Travel to the Bay of Islands, renowned for its 144 islands and surreal maritime park.
+Here you will find an abundance of marine life including whales, penguins and dolphins.
 In the afternoon relax on one of the many warm secluded beaches and explore the area with your tour guide.

 Stay 3 nights in Paihia, Bay of Islands.

-In the afternoon option to experience Maori culture by visiting Waitangi’s treaty house, gardens and national marae (meeting house).
+In the afternoon you have the option to experience Maori culture by visiting Waitangi’s treaty house, gardens and national marae (meeting house).

-Travel time Bay of Islands to Coromandel Peninsula 406 km / 252 miles, 5 hours
+Travel time Bay of Islands to Coromandel Peninsula – 6 hours

 Renowned worldwide as a spectacular holiday destination, with warm white sandy beaches, misty rainforests and wilderness a-plenty, the Coromandel is the ideal place to relax and unwind.
 Relax on the coastline, exploring beaches, volcanic reefs and the world famous Cathedral Cove!